richardsmythe/cscompress/README.md

 # CSCompress

-This is a utility for .Net to allow compressing and decompressing arrays of floating-point numbers for .NET.
+This is a utility to allow compressing and decompressing arrays of floating-point numbers for .NET.
 The main goal is to reduce the size of floating-point data arrays by applying compression based on a specified precision level.
 This is useful for optimizing storage and transmission of numerical data where full precision is not always required.
 Additionally, the compressor utilizes low-level optimizations using **SIMD (Single Instruction, Multiple Data)** for high-speed processing, making it suitable for performance-sensitive applications.

 ## Features
 - **Compress floating-point arrays** into compact byte arrays.